 Cooking Classes in Indianapolis

 Aspiring chefs and bakers in the Indianapolis area have a couple of options for training within 10 minutes of the city center.
-This article looks at the two schools with culinary programs in the city and at the training options they offer.
+This article looks at the two schools with culinary-related programs in the city and at the training options they offer.
 There is also a table listing pertinent facts about each school, such as size, tuition, acceptance rates and graduation rates.
 This information can be useful to prospective students as they choose a school.

-- Culinary arts studies are offered at three of the campuses of Ivy Tech Community College, one of which is about three miles from downtown.
+- Culinary arts studies are offered at three of the campuses of Ivy Tech Community College, one of which is about five miles from downtown.
 Ivy Tech offers certificate programs in hospitality administration with specializations including culinarian certification and certified pastry culinarian.
-Its associate's degree programs in hospitality administration offer concentrations in culinary arts as well as banking and pastry arts.
+Its associate's degree programs in hospitality administration offer concentrations in culinary arts as well as baking and pastry arts.
 Students can gain experience at the campus restaurant and bakery.